-Note - A System Administrator can also unsuppress a security vulnerability using the UnSuppress vulnerability REST API.
-For more information about this API, see the Code Insight Swagger documentation, available from the Help > REST API Guide option on the Code Insight menu.
+Note • A System Administrator can also unsuppress a security vulnerability using the UnSuppress vulnerability REST API.
+For more information about this API, see the Code Insight Swagger documentation, available from the

+Help > REST API Guide option on the main Code Insight menu.
+(To access this menu, click the icon in the upper right corner of the Code Insight web page.)

-· Task То To unsuppress a security vulnerability, do the following: 1.
-Open the Suppressed Vulnerabilities tab using the steps described in Viewing Suppressed Security Vulnerabilities.
-2. In the list of suppressed vulnerabilities (in grid format), locate the vulnerability that you want to unsuppress, and click its associated Unsuppress button.
+To unsuppress a security vulnerability, do the following:

+- 1. Open the Suppressed Vulnerabilities tab using the steps described in Viewing Suppressed Security Vulnerabilities. - 2.
+In the list of suppressed vulnerabilities (in grid format), locate the vulnerability that you want to unsuppress, and click its associated Unsuppress button.

 The Unsuppress Vulnerability window is displayed.

-3. Complete all editable fields on the window to define the unsuppression process for the vulnerability.
-For a description of these fields, see Unsuppress Vulnerability Window.
-4. Click Unsuppress .
+- 3. Complete all editable fields on the window to define the unsuppression process for the vulnerability.
+For a description of these fields, see Unsuppress Vulnerability Window. - Click Unsuppress.
 Then click OK in the pop-up to acknowledge that the vulnerability has been successfully unsuppressed for the specified component versions.

 You are returned to the Suppressed Vulnerabilities tab.
-The list of suppressed vulnerabilities on the tab is now modified in one of two ways: If the vulnerability was unsuppressed for one or some of the component versions for which it was previously suppressed, those versions are no longer listed for the vulnerability.
-The remaining suppressed versions are still listed for the vulnerability. • If the vulnerability was unsuppressed for all of the component versions for which it was previously suppressed, the vulnerability is longer shown in the list.
+The list of suppressed vulnerabilities on the tab is now modified in one of two ways:

+- If the vulnerability was unsuppressed for one or some of the component versions for which it was previously suppressed, those versions are no longer listed for the vulnerability.
+The remaining suppressed versions are still listed for the vulnerability. - If the vulnerability was unsuppressed for all of the component versions for which it was previously suppressed, the vulnerability is longer shown in the list.